 Recent functional neuroimaging studies show that brain activity varies when a task is performed in a ‘waking state’ and again when someone is hypnotised.
 Also, hypnotic suggestions can alter neural activity, most notably in pain and colour perception.
 The latter, perception off colour, is what the Stroop effect is all about.

 A couple of months ago, I gave a majorly in-depth lecture about the neuroscientific perspective on hypnosis that took 2 hours to deliver, but was the culmination of many years of research and several days preparation and organisation prior to delivery.
-This lecture can be found in my online members area, though my point here is that I cannot do justice to the vast expanse of discussion, theory, research and thought that contributes to the neuroscientific perspective of hypnosis in a single, simple blog entry here today.
+This lecture can be found in my hypnotherapist development hub, though my point here is that I cannot do justice to the vast expanse of discussion, theory, research and thought that contributes to the neuroscientific perspective of hypnosis in a single, simple blog entry here today.
 It is meant as a simple prelude to my brief explanation of the Stroop effect.

 When I teach my preferred model of hypnosis, the sociocognitive perspective, I talk fondly of one major non state proponent of hypnosis who contributed to this model back in the 1950s, is Theodore Sarbin, dubbed ‘Mr Role Play’ because of his emphasis on adopting the role of hypnotised subject.
 This is actual roleplaying and not table-top Dungeons and Dragons that I refer to….

 Sarbin (1972) argued that the subject has concepts of the hypnotisee’s role, even before being hypnotised.
 Therefore, when responding to hypnotic suggestions, it will act and feel ‘as if’ being hypnotised, i.e. it will not only follow the role of a ‘typical’ hypnotisee, but also identify with it.
 Sarbin’s results initially suggested that hypnosis may be nothing else than a learned social behaviour.